telerik/xaml-docs/controls/radmaskedinput/features/extensions.md

 ## Allow Null Values

-By default the RadMaskedNumericInput and RadMaskedCurrencyInput doesn't allow you to set *null* to the Value property.
+By default the RadMaskedNumericInput and RadMaskedCurrencyInput don't allow you to set *null* to their Value property.
 Instead the *null* value is coerced to *0*.
 To alter this behavior and allow *null* values you can set the __MaskedInputExtensions.AllowNull__ attached property to __True__.

 #### __[XAML] Example 10: Setting MaskedInputExtensions.AllowNull attached property__
 {{region xaml-radmaskedinput-features-extensions-9}}